The article is a part of the JPA & Spring pitfalls series, which you can check out here.

 Since JPA 2.0, we can overcome this partially but need to explicitly use @Access annotation and specify the default access type, and pointing which attributes should be accessed differently.

 #6 - Not worrying about SQL Injection

 Referring to OWASP Top 10 Application Security Risks report, injection attacks are the most popular way of performing attacks against applications.
 One of them is SQL Injection.
 It’s easy to make the application immune to SQL Injection attacks since most DB access mechanisms provide tools for it, but there are still many programmers who don’t know about it.
 Remember to never again concatenate your query with user input like this:

 entityManager.createNativeQuery("SELECT i FROM Item i WHERE i.name = " + userInputName);

-Instead use query parameters and let JPA provider make it safe for you:
+Instead, use query parameters and let the JPA provider make it safe for you:

 Analyzing debug statistics is a basic thing when working with JPA.
 This way you can make sure you may ensure that underneath everything works as you would expect or you may detect issues in the early stages.
 It’s important to do it even when the changes around your DB model look innocent, sometimes even fairly simple cases may cause noticeable inefficiencies.

 It’s very simple to turn them on, for example for Spring Boot + Hibernate setup it is as simple as adding just a bunch of properties: